 Your event planning decisions define the experience and ‘feel’ of your event, which flow on to public perception and reputation.

-- Prioritising local and low emission venues, suppliers and vendors that engage in responsible and sustainable practices can be a multi-faceted positive decision – reducing environmental impact, supporting your local economy and bolstering your event’s public perception among many other potential benefits.
+- Prioritise local and low emission venues, suppliers and vendors that engage in responsible and sustainable practices.
+This can be a multi-faceted positive decision with many benefits such as:

-- Choosing to use locally produced, recycled and/or reusable event supplies where possible also has many benefits in regard to sustainability.
+- Utilise locally produced, recycled and/or reusable event supplies where possible.

 Partnerships and Community Engagement